 Online retailer Stitch Fix has baked predictions into the heart of its business model.
 Customers of the retailer build a profile using unique details (for example, a specific size and a range of desired styles), which serves as the basis for Stitch Fix’s predictions.
 The company’s prediction algorithm runs customer preferences against data provided by clothing suppliers, resulting in clothing selections tailored to what an individual customer is most likely to want.
 With millions of subscribers and $2 billion worth of revenue within the last fiscal year, Stitch Fix exemplifies the transformative power data-based predictions hold for sales and marketing.

 Taking advantage of customer data doesn’t require a Stitch Fix–level adherence to prediction.
-Marketers can use Amplitude Recommend to segment customers based on how likely they are to behave a certain way in the future.
+Marketers can use Amplitude Audiences to segment customers based on how likely they are to behave a certain way in the future.
 Once the desired cohort is identified, messaging and suggestions can be personalized to fit the products and services predicted to have the highest likelihood of conversion.

 4. Set Smarter Price Points Based on Customer Behavior